AderCode/Expressive-coding/README.md

        1. Listen on port 3000

-    4. Use express.static to server files from a folder named 'public' in the root of your project
+    4. Use express.static to serve files from a folder named 'public' in the root of your project

         1. Create an index.html file